NickNaso/pooled-singleton-design-pattern/README.md

-# PooledSingletonDesignPattern
+# Pooled Singleton Design Pattern
-Example of Pooled Singelton Design Pattern
+## Example of Pooled Singleton Design Pattern
+You can find more explanation on this article: